 This was a version of Britain’s infamous Balfour Declaration in 1917, one that at a critical stage in World War One offered a big concession to Zionists, while also claiming not to prejudice the rights of non-Jewish people in Palestine.
 This is not the main topic of the article here, but it is worth noting that the British were past masters at such ambiguity.
 There were certainly some Zionist British ministers, but also many who did not want to upset their relationships with the Arabs.
 A previous set of ambiguous commitments that was more in favour of Arab independence from the Ottoman Empire was the Hussein-MacMahon correspondence in 1915-16.
 A key motive for the Balfour Declaration was to get support from US-based Zionists to strengthen US support for British policy in the war.
 Far from the Balfour Declaration showing unequivocal British support for establishing the State of Israel, Britain later tried to limit Jewish immigration into Palestine and faced numerous attacks from Zionist forces, including the assassination of Lord Moyne in 1944.
 A final brief point to note an outrageous non sequitur and extra crime: the Europeans compensated for their slaughter of Jews by aiding the theft of Arab land!

-The British stopped their subsidies of Ibn Saud after a dispute in the mid-1920s, on the dispute with Hussein, but resumed later.
+The British stopped their subsidies of Ibn Saud after a dispute in the mid-1920s with Hussein, but resumed later.
 This longstanding relationship was enough for the US government initially to consider it a fact of life about which they could do little.